-If you plan to apply for permanent residence in Quebec, the first step is to identify which immigration program suits you best.
+If you’re hoping to move to Quebec, Canada, then the first step would be to learn how to get a PR in Quebec because it isn’t the same as other provinces in the country.
+You will begin by identifying which immigration program suits you best.
 Then, you will need to make sure you fulfill all the requirements, including language proficiency.

 Quebec offers several immigration programs for Canadian permanent residence.

 These are not identical to those offered in the rest of the country, primarily because French is the only official language in Quebec and the provincial government has increased autonomy in its immigration policies.

 Quebec immigration applications have two approval processes:

 - Admission by the federal government

 Unless applicants have a Quebec Selection Certificate (CSQ) immigration will not be successful.

 To get a CSQ, applicants need to apply through one of Quebec’s immigration programs.
 Three of these have substantial financial requirements: